Puerto Rico seeks U.S. waiver as diesel dwindles after storm

 The Category 1 storm slammed into the island’s southwest region on Sept.
 18, sparking an island-wide blackout.
 As of Tuesday, power had been restored to more than 70% of 1.47 million clients, driving up demand for diesel as businesses, government agencies and homeowners continue to rely on generators.

-Government officials have not said when they expect to have power back for the entire island as Pierluisi warned during a press conference on Tuesday that “we still have a lot to do to completely recover.”

-During the press conference, Josué Colón executive director of Puerto Rico’s Electric Power Authority, surprised many as he became emotional and wiped away tears as he spoke.
+During a press conference on Tuesday, Josué Colón executive director of Puerto Rico’s Electric Power Authority, surprised many as he became emotional and wiped away tears as he spoke.

 “When you tell yourself, ‘We have to lift it up once again,’ you can’t stop thinking about family,’” he said, referring to the island’s power grid that was razed by Hurricane Maria in 2017 and pummeled by Hurricane Fiona.